bonding-curves/avalanche-research/content/milestone4/insights.md

 The BCRG Avalanche Economic Research Project represents a systematic effort to understand blockchain economics through the lens of complex adaptive systems theory.
 Our approach recognizes that blockchain economies are living systems—constantly evolving through governance changes, market dynamics, and emergent participant behaviors.

 **Milestone 1** established a rigorous vocabulary for discussing Avalanche economics by cataloging every economic primitive, mechanism, and participant type.
-The Economic Taxonomy identified five fundamental domains: Token Issuance, Staking Economics, Fee Structure, L1 Economics, and Governance.
+The Economic Taxonomy.md identified five fundamental domains: Token Issuance, Staking Economics, Fee Structure, L1 Economics, and Governance.

 **Milestone 2** applied Model-Based Systems Engineering (MBSE) principles to decompose the Avalanche economy into five interacting subsystems: Staking Dynamics, Token Supply, Fee Dynamics, L1 Ecosystem, and Governance.
 The critical insight was that these subsystems are deeply interconnected—changing any single parameter ripples through multiple subsystems.